 Why does NIPH process personal data?

-NIPH processes data about you in order to fulfil our statutory obligations within areas such as infection protection, health preparedness, mental and physical health, environmental factors, drugs and alcohol, tobacco, nutrition, physical activity and other circumstances which impact on health and inequalities in health, health-promoting and preventive measures amongst the general population and international health.
-We do this in order to maintain and update health registries and to develop, prepare and disseminate registry data.
+NIPH processes data about you in order to fulfil our statutory obligations within areas such as infection protection, health preparedness, mental and physical health, poison information, environmental factors, drugs and alcohol, tobacco, nutrition, physical activity and other circumstances which impact on health and inequalities in health, health-promoting and preventive measures amongst the general population and international health.
+We do this in order to maintain and update health registries and to develop, prepare and disseminate registry data, and document health care.

 Laws and regulations when we process personal data

-NIPH processes personal data under the provisions of various legislation, including the Personal Data Act, the General Data Protection Regulation, the Personal Health Data Filing System Act, the Health Research Act, the Working Environment Act, the Civil Servants Act and the Archive Act.
+NIPH processes personal data under the provisions of various legislation, including the Personal Data Act, the General Data Protection Regulation, the Personal Health Data Filing System Act, the Patient Record Act, the Health Research Act, the Working Environment Act, the Civil Servants Act and the Archive Act.

 We collect and process data either because we have a basis in law or a regulation to do so, or because we have obtained the consent of the person that the data concerns (the data subject).

 The manner and method that NIPH uses to collect personal data depends on the origin of the data.